Bareflank/MicroV/drivers/winpv/xenbus/INSTALL.md

 version of Windows you must enabled testsigning mode otherwise your system will fail signature verification checked on the next reboot.
-If you wish to install the test certificate on the target system then copy xenbus.pfx (which you'll find in he proj subdirectory) onto your system and use certmgr to install it.
+If you wish to install the test certificate on the target system then copy src\xenbus.pfx onto your system and use certmgr to install it.
 (It is not password protected).

 xenbus.sys binds to three PCI devices which may be synthesized by QEMU for your VM: